 Given a choice, we would prefer to not have access to your login and password information, because it’s a huge responsibility to store them safely.
 However, since many email services still haven’t implemented OAuth, we have to.

-To make everything as safe as possible, we are not using our own servers but rely on the most advanced and secure solution available in the industry – Amazon AWS.
+To make everything as safe as possible, we are not using our own servers or any overhyped cheap hosting provider but rely on the most advanced and secure solution available in the industry – Amazon AWS.
 This is where almost any well known tech company – Dropbox and AirBnB, for example – is storing and processing their users’ data.

 All connections to our servers are protected with TLS.
 The Amazon AWS databases are encrypted, and to make things even more secure we additionally encrypt your password in the database.
 It makes it totally unreadable by a human being.